1. Isn't Trampoline just bouncing up & down? What are trampoline classes?

 11. I want to get really good at trampoline.
 How often should I come?

 Once or Twice a week is recommended for beginners, the more the better.
 We have a great membership program for our students if you are interested.
 If not, you can continue to pay-per-class.
 The choice is up to you.
+If you are hoping to compete, you should try to come 3x a week.

 12. How can I compete for Team Fearless?
 Can my child compete for your team?
 Can adults?
 When is Competition Season?